Shukke Tokudo (leaving home ordination)

-The candidate is encouraged to sew their own kesa and zagu over the course of their candidacy in alignment with Blue Cliff's standard patterns, although obtaining the kesa and zagu through other means (such as by purchasing them) is also an acceptable option.
+The candidate is encouraged to sew their own kesa and zagu over the course of their candidacy in alignment with Empty Moon's standard patterns, although obtaining the kesa and zagu through other means (such as by purchasing them) is also an acceptable option.

 A footnote on our relationship